AM I JUST A PEDANTIC

 confusing, then often you can cure this problem ...with nitpicking!

-Simply stop tolerating any words whcih have vague or incorrect meanings.
+Simply refuse to tolerate any words that have vague or incorrect meanings.

-give some very narrow definitions to the terms you commonly use (For
+Just give some very narrow definitions to the terms you commonly use (for

-like Electricity.
+example, terms like Electricity.
 Or Power, Current, or Energy.)
-Habitually use only the

-teach yourself to explain things while using that rigidly simple
+Finally, go out and teach yourself to explain technical topics while using

-narrow language.
-If you banish the fog from your definitions of words,
+If you banish the fog from your definitions of

-you can often banish the fog from your understanding as well.
+words, you banish the fog from your understanding as well.

-Let me first tell a little about myself.
+First a bit about myself.
 I'm not a teacher.
-I have a great respect for the teaching profession, and I don't know if I would be a very good fulltime teacher if I tried it myself.
+I have a great respect for the teaching profession, and I don't know if I'd be a very good fulltime teacher if I tried it myself.
 Also, I'm not a professional author, and I'm aware of the huge amount of skilled work needed to produce a good book (as opposed to throwing together a website like I've done.)
 What I am is a professional electronics designer.
 I'm also still a science student, and hope always to be one.

 Where did my Textbook Misconceptions List come from?
-No, I'm not just a professional nitpicker who can't stand tiny flaws.
-Instead there is a story behind this.
+No, I'm not just some professional nitpicker who can't stand tiny flaws.
+Instead there's a story behind this.
 I was one of those students who developed a deep love of physical science.
 Over the years I slowly learned to "dance" with the subject, to find massive interconnections between separate parts, until physics eventually became for me like a vast ballet, or like a gigantic puzzle where most pieces connect together in a deeply satisfying way.
-It all made SENSE, and it had the depths of esthetics like gourmet food or profound art.
+It all made sense, and it had the depths of esthetics like gourmet food or profound art.

 Then during my science museum exhibit design work in 1988 I acquired a

 electricity to 6th-graders.
-When reading the books I was totally stunned.
+But when reading the books I was totally

+stunned.
 The electricity chapters were wrong.
-Terribly terribly wrong, and it
+Terribly terribly wrong,

-wasn't just simple factual errors.
-Also, they weren't wrong in the way
+and it wasn't just simple factual errors.
+Also, they weren't wrong like

-that "atoms are little solar systems" is wrong; this was different.
-The
+saying "atoms are little solar systems" this was different.
+The authors

-authors had no grasp of their subject.
-The
+clearly had no grasp of their subject.
+The books' electricity chapters

-The authors of those books clearly suffered from many electricity
+The authors of those books clearly suffered from electricity

 misconceptions usually limited to beginning students.
 Unfortunately, the

-students anymore, they were science experts, and they were teaching their
+authors were not students anymore, they were 'science experts,' and they

-the stamp of approval of the ultimate authority: their science textbook?
+has the stamp of approval of the ultimate authority: their science

-And, could any teachers dare to really understand a subject, if in
+textbook?
+And, could any teachers dare to really understand a

-to understand the subject, they must distrust and reject the information
+subject, if in order to understand the subject, they must distrust and

-in their science textbooks?
-(Later I found that RP Feynman had a
+reject all information in their texts?
+(Later I found that RP Feynman had

-similar encounter.
-See an excerpt from Judging Books
+a similar encounter.
+See an excerpt from Judging Books by their

 After my encounter with those books, I slowly realized that my own